Middle East attack jolts oil-import dependent Asia

 South Korea, the world’s fifth largest importer of crude oil, also depends on the Middle East for the vast majority of its supplies.

-Last month, South Korea halted its Iranian oil imports as its waivers from U.S. sanctions on Teheran expired, and it has reportedly tried to increase oil imports from other countries like Qatar and the United States.
+Last month, South Korea halted its Iranian oil imports as its waivers from U.S. sanctions on Teheran expired, and it has reportedly tried to increase oil imports from other countries such as Qatar and the United States.

 China, the world’s largest importer of Iranian oil, “understands its growth model is vulnerable to a lack of energy sovereignty,” according to market analyst Kyle Rodda of IG, an online trading provider, and has been working over the last several years to diversify its suppliers.
 That includes looking to Southeast Asia and, increasingly, some oil-producing nations in Africa.